 A PB Account is a separate current account that has to be opened specifically for carrying out banking transactions in relation to services offered by the Wealth Management Department and/or for the provision of Services for Investments in Financial Instruments.
-It allows banking transactions in relation to investments in Financial Instrument to be kept strictly separate from Customers' other daily banking transactions.
+It allows banking transactions in relation to investments in Financial Instruments of Customers' other daily banking transactions.